ausdebating/constitution/constitution.md

 ### (27) Special general meetings - calling of

 1. The committee may, whenever it thinks fit, convene a special general meeting of the association.
-2. The committee must, on the requisition of at least 5% of the total number of members, convene a special general meeting of the association.
+2. The committee must, on the requisition of at least 2 representative members, convene a special general meeting of the association.
-3. A requisition of members for a special general meeting:
+3. A requisition of representative members for a special general meeting:
     1. must be in writing, and
     2. must state the purpose or purposes of the meeting, and
-    3. must be signed by the members making the requisition, and
+    3. must be signed by the representative members making the requisition, and
     4. must be lodged with the secretary, and
     5. may consist of several documents in a similar form, each signed by one or more of the members making the requisition.